 A 57 year old dentist, by the name of Dr. William B, has a 15+ year history of low back, thoracic, neck pain and headaches.
 He was diagnosed with bone spurs that caused pressure on his spinal cord.
 He did have surgery on his spine, but was left with substantial pain below the area, to the sacrum and hip area.
 He also experienced chronic neck and thoracic pain.
 Over the years he had extensive treatments that included attending a pain clinic, multiple medications including OxyContin, Percodan, and Neurontin, radiofrequency ablation of the facets, nerve root blocks, and facet injections that gave him very little relief.
+These were, of course, all very expensive treatments which he was not able to get any help with, as you can’t contact a personal injury attorney when your injuries are not the fault of someone else.
 At the Mayo Clinic he had an SI joint injection that helped him with temporary relief.
 He also had a course of acupuncture that helped give hime some relief.
 His pain level did not change even after intensive a back and neck strengthening program using computerized strengthening although it helped the strength.
 Yoga and massage was also tried, but that actually increased his pain.
 His pain actually increased with an inversion traction table.
 Several neurology evaluations and EMG’s that were negative.
 Hyperreflexia was shown in the lower extremities since his back surgery.

 What was most bothersome was his low back and hip pain, right greater than left near the SI joint.
 This pain was increased with prolonged standing and sitting.
 Also his work as a dentist required him to be twisted in a bent over position and turning his head to the right causing left-sided neck pain and right-sided headaches.
 These symptoms were constant for one and a half to two months.
 The chronic thoracic pain on the left side below the area of the surgery, was also constant.
 Dr. William B. also used a night splint for TMJ that helped his headaches somewhat.
 He had pain in the low back with standing, difficulty sleepin, pain in the neck and mid back region that affected his work.
 Especially when bending over patients.
 He couldn’t exercise in the gym, or play golf without significant pain.